 Age: Cyclists under the age of 24 have substantially higher death and injury rates than the rest of the population.

 The Legal Process

 If you file a bicycle accident claim, you may be able to receive compensation for your injuries.
-Our attorneys will investigate all aspects of your accident to find out who is at fault.
+Our personal injury lawyers will investigate all aspects of your accident to find out who is at fault.
 Our investigators will take photos, speak to witnesses, and perform other actions to learn all the facts surrounding your accident.
 Even if the actions of the cyclist contributed to the accident, an injured victim may still be able to claim compensation.

-If your family is dealing with an injury or the loss of a loved one following a bicycle accident, talk to an experienced lawyer about filing a wrongful death claim.
+If your family is dealing with an injury or the loss of a loved one following a bicycle accident, talk to an experienced personal injury lawyer about filing a wrongful death claim.
 The exceptional legal representation and advice that you will receive from the personal injury lawyers at Martin G. Schulz & Associates will make the legal process easy and timely.

 Our personal injury lawyers will fight to get your family fair compensation for medical expenses, lost-income and other accident-related costs.